sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 OpenID Providers MUST accept requests containing a request object signed by the Client's private key.
 Servers MUST validate the signature on such requests against the Client's registered public key.
-OpenID Connect Providers MUST accept request objects encrypted with the server's public key.
+OpenID Connect Providers MUST accept request objects encrypted to the provider's public key.

 OpenID Providers SHOULD accept request objects by reference using the `request_uri` parameter.
+The request object can be either hosted by the Client or pushed prior to the Authentication Request to the OpenID Provider.
+OpenID Providers MUST verify the 'request_uri' is referencing a trusted location.

-Both of these methods allow for Clients to create a request that is protected from tampering through the browser, allowing for a higher security mode of operation for Clients and applications that require it.
+Both of these methods allow for Clients to create a request that is protected from tampering through the browser, allowing for a higher security and privacy mode of operation for Clients and applications that require it.
 Clients are not required to use request objects, but OpenID Providers are required to support requests using them.